WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/symbols.md

 ## * (asterisk)

+OK to use in developer documentation and for a technical audience.

 Don't use an asterisk instead of the multiplication sign, or while expressing dimensions.
 Instead use the multiplication sign.

 For more information, see [Dimensions](https://make.wordpress.org/docs/style-guide/formatting/numbers/#dimensions) and [Placeholders](https://make.wordpress.org/docs/style-guide/developer-content/placeholders/).